jemin777/ojava7.0/README.md

 JAVA7.0   means   Jemin  Advanced  Virtual  Application.
 JAVA7.0   is  even   Advanced   than  Python Programming  language...
 JAVA7.0  will  replace Python programming language  in  Datascience  and  machine learning.
+OakJava7(JAVA7.0) Linux version  is  implemented  in  C/C++, Java,Dotweb3.0 at  year  2021.